 cfPure® Cell Free DNA Extraction Kit is a silica-coated magnetic bead-based extraction kit with high recovery rate.
 It has simple, quick, and high-yielding protocol to ensure the sample is of top-notch quality.
 The added advantage is that compared to other column-based kits available, cfPure® can match the gold standard in terms of yield and purity but more scalable, economic, and automation friendly.
 It is high specificity and can be used in sensitive applications, such as Next Generation Sequencing, to all the current spin column based cfDNA kits available in the market.

 Figure 5. cfDNA was purified from 2 mL of plasma from different donors by either the cfPure® Cell Free DNA Extraction Kit or by a competitor’s DNA extraction kit.
 DNA recovery was assessed either by a fluorescent method

 To read more on different metrics and parameters, where BioChain’s cfPure® kit outperformed compared to other kits, click on the following link.
-Also, please visit for ordering details:
+Click here for more info.

 Future of Tissue Biopsy (FFPE) and Liquid Biopsy (cfDNA) in NGS